gmiclotte/Melvor-Idle-Combat-Simulator-Reloaded/README.md

         - This can be used to determine most combat potion charge usages, ammunition usage and rune usage.
      - Attacks Taken per X: Average number of calls to attackPlayer() per X.
         - This can be used to determine potion charge usage for combat potions that consume charges on enemy attacks.
-     - Y Pet Chance per X: The probability to recieve Y pet in the given X time period.
+     - Y Pet Chance per X: The probability to receive Y pet in the given X time period.
         - Pets are rolled only when you earn experience of the given type, with expeption to the slayer pet, which is only rolled upon the completion of slayer tasks.
 6. Click on a bar to view detailed information about that monster/dungeon.
     - You can click Inspect Dungeon to view the simulation results for individual monsters inside a dungeon.
 Note that the average time in this view is the time required to defeat the quantity of that monster in the dungeon.